 Duluth is a larger medium-sized city located in the state of Minnesota.
-With a population of 86,619 people and 37 associated neighborhoods, Duluth is the fifth largest community in Minnesota.
-Duluth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 87,680 people and 37 associated neighborhoods, Duluth is the fifth largest community in Minnesota.
+Duluth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Duluth has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.39% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.66% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Not only is Duluth a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The per capita income in Duluth in 2022 was $37,433, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
-This equates to an annual income of $149,732 for a family of four.
+The per capita income in Duluth in 2022 was $39,762, which is upper middle income relative to Minnesota and the nation.
+This equates to an annual income of $159,048 for a family of four.
 However, Duluth contains both very wealthy and poor people as well.

 Duluth is a somewhat ethnically-diverse city.
 The people who call Duluth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duluth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Duluth include German, Norwegian, Irish, Swedish, and English.